starlight-creations/starlight-creations.github.io/faqs.md

 - NEVER leave naked flames unsupervised (when using tealights etc)
 - Always place our holders on a steady surface well out of reach of children and pets.
 - Please note all Starlight Creations are sold as ornaments/decorations - they are not toys.

-- I would recommend not leaving our wood products in direct sunlight for long periods of time to prevent long term bleaching of any exposed inner bark.
-- An occasional light dusting with a gentle household product or a beeswax treatment would be beneficial for the long term care of your item.